MicrosoftDocs/azure-docs/articles/marketplace-publishing/marketplace-publishing-report-seller-insights-user-guide.md

     - Top 10 Usage by Offer Type
     - Usage by Azure License Type
     - Usage by Marketplace License Type
->Data shown will reflect filters applied using the slicers in Panel A - for instance, charts are shown for Normalized Usage.
+[!NOTE]Data shown will reflect filters applied using the slicers in Panel A - for instance, charts are shown for Normalized Usage.

 ![Usage monthly view panel b][22]